Ghaida474/2023-GP1-10/README.md

    - python manage.py makemigrations
    - python manage.py migrate
 9. run redis server
-   - in separate Terminal window  then the one used for the project let refer to it terminal(2) run command: brew services start redis
+   - in separate Terminal or Command prompt window  then the one used for the project let refer to it terminal(2) run command: brew services start redis
 10. Run the Celery Worker
-   - in separate Terminal window  then the one used for the project let refer to it terminal(3) run command: celery -A BusinessGate worker --loglevel=info
+   - in separate Terminal or Command prompt window  then the one used for the project let refer to it terminal(3) run command: celery -A BusinessGate worker --loglevel=info
 11. Run the Celery Beat
-- in separate Terminal window  then the one used for the project let refer to it terminal(4) run command: celery -A BusinessGate beat -l info
+   - in separate Terminal or Command prompt window  then the one used for the project let refer to it terminal(4) run command: celery -A BusinessGate beat -l info
 12. Run the Django Development Server
    - from the original Terminal window run this command: python manage.py runserver